Gilgit-Baltistan: Climate Change Effects

 Climate change has adversely effected this region with more rains every year.
 On 26 August 2022, most villages in Ghizer district and Hunza were severely effected by the ongoing flooding displacing many people.

 Economy and resources

 The economy of the region is primarily based on a traditional trade route, the historic Silk Road.
 The China Trade Organization forum led the people of the area to actively invest and learn modern trade know-how from their Chinese neighbour, Xinjiang.
 Later, the establishment of a chamber of commerce and the Sust dry port in Gojal Hunza are milestones.
 The rest of the economy is shouldered by mainly agriculture and tourism.
 Agricultural products are wheat, corn (maize), barley, and fruits.
 Tourism is mostly in trekking and mountaineering, and this industry is growing in importance.
+As of August 2021, the gross state product (GSP) nominal of Gilgit-Baltistan was $2.5 billion and GSP (nominal) per capita of Gilgit-Baltistan was $1,748.
+GSP purchasing power parity (PPP) of Gilgit-Baltistan was $10 billion and GSP (PPP) per capita of GB was $6,028.

 In early September 2009, Pakistan signed an agreement with the People's Republic of China for a major energy project in Gilgit-Baltistan which includes the construction of a 7,000-megawatt dam at Bunji in the Astore District.
+The China–Pakistan Economic Corridor connects Xinjiang and the hinterland of Pakistan through Gilgit-Baltistan, and the Government of Pakistan hopes that residents of Gilgit-Baltistan will benefit from CPEC and other development projects.